 What Is Medical Marijuana?

 Medical marijuana uses the chemicals in it to treat particular diseases and symptoms.
 And the level of those natural ingredients varies depending on the species.
 That makes some marijuana strains ideal for medicinal purposes while others are not.
+It is typical to be required to have a medical prescription from a doctor, as it is for most prescriptions.
+In states like Pennsylvania, medical marijuana cards are necessary to purchase marijuana as well.

 Generally, the cannabis plant contains hundreds of chemicals called cannabinoids.
 But Tetrahydrocannabinol (THC) and Cannabidiol (CBD) are the main ones.
 THC is responsible for the “high,” and CBD is the medicinal part.